Updated on December 13, 2024

 Anything that injures the tongue, like biting it or rubbing it against sharp teeth, can cause red dots or bumps.

-Depending on the type of injury, pain, swelling, or discoloration elsewhere in the mouth may develop.
+Depending on the type of injury, some pain, swelling, or discoloration may also develop elsewhere in the mouth.

 Most minor tongue injuries heal on their own.
 But you may need stitches or surgery in severe cases.
 You may also need to have rough teeth smoothed out, dentures re-made or repaired, or tooth cavities filled to prevent further injuries.